Reducing worry, rumination and stress - MindReSolve

 The intervention may be particularly useful as a transdiagnostic approach for clients with co-morbid anxiety and depression.
 The principles of the intervention are relevant to all age groups – however the specific examples and scenarios used are for young adults.

-It is therefore suitable for use by young people being seen in an NHS IAPT context, within CAMHS, and within school or university wellbeing services, or by young people seeking a useful intervention to improve wellbeing.
+It is therefore suitable for use by young people being seen by mental health services, within school or university wellbeing services, or by young people seeking a useful intervention to improve wellbeing.

 What is the module about?